-Daily (subject to accommodation availability) March to November
+Daily (subject to accommodation availability) April to end of October

 Day 2: Rüdesheim – Lorch (18 km, (to Assmannshausen 8.7km highest point 327m / ascending 208m, descending 337m 3.5 hours) Assmannshausen to Lorch: Highest point: 348m/ ascending 425m/ descending 437m – 4.3 hours)

 Many brilliant views of the Rhine Valley to Bingen, where the river Nahe flows into the Rhine.
 A walk through the artificial tunnel passage of the Zauberhöhle (magic cave) is followed by the steep descent to Assmannshausen by the river before ascending again.
 Narrow and rocky paths lead you along the slopes of the Rhine Valley, crossing small valleys before having another classic view at the Drei-Burgen-Blick viewpoint (“Three Castles View”).
 A steep descent down to Lorch, where a single row of houses lines up along the bank of the Rhine for over three kilometres.